Introduction

 What are some budget-friendly ways to modernize my kitchen without major renovations?

-Yes, simple updates like changing out light fixtures, adding new textiles, or rearranging decor can significantly refresh your kitchen on a budget.
+Simple updates such as changing light fixtures, adding new textiles, or rearranging decor can refresh your kitchen without breaking the bank.